 12. Do not let your sexual experiences define you

-With age comes experience, with experience comes maturity and with maturity comes a certain lack of inhibition.
-This should be reflected in your sexual endeavors as well.
+With age comes experience, with experience comes maturity, and with maturity comes a certain lack of inhibition.
+This reflects in your sexual experiences as well.
 Sexually, the 30s should be liberating because you are so much in control of your body and your inner self.
+Own it.

-However, even if you are not too sexually experienced, it should not be a deterrent as you start dating in your 30s.
-Let go of any inhibitions you may have had earlier and be in control of not just your emotions but also your body.
-Your dating experiences would be the best you have ever had.
+However, even if you are not too sexually experienced, don’t let it be a deterrent as you start dating in your 30s.
+Let go of your inhibitions and be in control of not just your emotions but also your body.

 14. Be realistic

-Regardless of the age, people you meet have their own quirks, expectations and challenges, so try not to seek perfection in the man you date.
+Regardless of age, people you meet have their own quirks, expectations, and challenges, so try not to seek perfection in the people you date.
 They won’t be perfect, just the way you are not.
-Just because you feel that love may be coming in ‘late’ in your life does not mean that you have to up your standards so high that they are impossible to meet.
-Have standards for sure but be grounded as well.
+Just because you have waited so long for the right person to come alone does not mean that you have to up your standards so high that they are impossible to meet.
+Have standards for sure, but keep them realistic.

 15. Trust your instincts

-So listen to your inner voice intently, watch out for the red flags and inner nudges.
-It will be your best guide as you set out to seek love and relationships in this new exciting decade.
-So while friends, articles, dating apps and other things might help you, your best bet is your own heart and instincts.
+So listen to your inner voice intently, and watch out for the red flags and inner nudges.
+It will be your best guide as you set out to seek love and relationships in this exciting decade.

-- Don’t think about the odds of finding love after 30s; just just go with the flow, take it slow and enjoy the power shift in dating
+- Don’t overthink about the odds of finding love after your 30s; just go with the flow, take it slow, and enjoy the power shift in dating

-- Be clear about your expectations and careful about your finances when dating in your 30s as a woman
+- Be clear about your expectations and protect yourself emotionally and financially when dating in your 30s as a woman

-- Become a pro at swiping on dating apps and don’t develop a prejudice against divorcees
+- Become a pro at swiping on dating sites and apps and don’t be prejudiced against divorcees

 - Always trust your gut because your instincts will never lead you astray